 Net Current Asset Value Per Share, or NCAVPS for short, is a financial metric for evaluating the attractiveness of a stock.
-It is a term that was pioneered by American economist, investor, and professor, Benjamin Graham, who is widely considered the “Father of Value Investing.”
+It is a term pioneered by American economist, investor, and professor, Benjamin Graham, who is widely considered the “Father of Value Investing.”
 Therefore, NCAVPS is a metric used for fundamental value investors to compare companies.

-NCAVPS is calculated by subtracting total liabilities (including preferred shares) from a company’s current assets and dividing by the number of shares outstanding.
+NCAVPS is calculated by subtracting total liabilities (including preferred shares) from a company’s current assets and dividing them by the number of shares outstanding.

 History of Benjamin Graham

 Benjamin Graham, born in 1894, was a very famous and influential investor who was a pioneer in driving the adoption of fundamental valuation through his research on finance and investing.